Schulich-Ignite/website/content/definitions/api.md

 </pre>

-Keep in mind that even if a webcam is available, that doesn’t mean it works!
+Keep in mind that even if a webcam is available, that doesn't mean it works!

 #### Callbacks